-In Ohio, probably not.
+In Ohio, a construction attorney would say probably not.
 At least that was the outcome for the construction company whose bulldozer was stolen and then rammed into someone’s home in Lagowski v.
 Shelly and Sands, Inc., 2015-Ohio-2685 (7th Dist.
 2015).

 In the Lagowski case, a construction project was underway and part of the equipment kept on the site was a Caterpillar D-6 bulldozer.
 While the contractor who owned the bulldozer was away from the site, an unidentified person managed to start the bulldozer and ended up driving the bulldozer into a neighboring home.
 The homeowner then sued the contractor for negligence.
 The homeowner contended the contractor was negligent by not securing the bulldozer with a lock.